Last Night in Soho

-Last Night in Soho is a 2021 British psychological horror film directed by Edgar Wright and co-written by Wright and Krysty Wilson-Cairns.
-It stars Thomasin McKenzie, Anya Taylor-Joy, Matt Smith, Rita Tushingham, Michael Ajao, Terence Stamp and Diana Rigg.
-It marks the final film appearances of Rigg and Margaret Nolan, who both died in 2020.
-The film is dedicated to the memories of Rigg and Nolan.
+Last Night in Soho is a 2021 psychological horror film directed and co-produced by Edgar Wright, and co-written by Wright and Krysty Wilson-Cairns.
+It stars Thomasin McKenzie as a naive teenager who moves to London to study fashion design; there she is haunted by visions of Sandie (played by Anya Taylor-Joy), a glamorous young woman who had lived during the Swinging Sixties.
+The cast also features Matt Smith, Terence Stamp, Rita Tushingham, and Michael Ajao, with Diana Rigg and Margaret Nolan in their final film roles.
+Rigg and Nolan died in 2020, and the film is dedicated to their memories.

-It premiered at the 78th Venice International Film Festival on 4 September 2021, had its UK premiere on 9 October 2021 at the BFI London Film Festival, and was theatrically released in the UK and the US on 29 October 2021 by Universal Pictures and Focus Features, respectively.
-It received generally positive reviews from critics, who praised its production design, cinematography, costume design, direction and performances, while its writing received some criticism.
-Despite this, the film performed poorly at the box office, grossing $23 million worldwide on a budget of $43 million; the COVID-19 pandemic was still suppressing total box office revenues, with theatres in the United States and Canada bringing in 60% less box office revenue in 2021 than in pre-pandemic 2019.
+Following its premiere at the 78th Venice International Film Festival on 4 September 2021, Last Night in Soho was released theatrically in the UK and the US on 29 October 2021 by Universal Pictures and Focus Features, respectively.
+It received generally positive reviews from critics, who praised its technical aspects, direction and performances, while its writing received some criticism (especially the ending).
+The film grossed $23 million worldwide on a budget of $43 million.
 The film was nominated for two BAFTA Film Awards, including Outstanding British Film and Best Sound.